US could get stake in airlines in exchange for virus grants

 —New watchdog: A new government office and a panel appointed by Congress will monitor how loans and loan guarantees are used, with the goal of preventing abuse.

+Airlines were singled out in the rescue package because of the massive blow they have suffered in the face of the global pandemic.
+Air travel has plummeted due to government restrictions and passengers’ fear of flying.
+Some flights have fewer than 10 passengers, according to airline officials.
+The Transportation Security Administration said it screened 239,234 people on Wednesday, compared with nearly 2.3 million on the same Wednesday a year ago – a drop of nearly 90%.

+Major cruise lines have also seen revenue and stock prices battered by the outbreak, but a cruise industry official said the bill appears to exclude the industry.
+The measure limits relief to U.S.-based companies with a majority of their workers based in the U.S. Carnival, Norwegian Cruise Line and Royal Caribbean are all based outside the U.S. The trade group Cruise Lines International Association did not immediately comment.

-The deal approved by Senate leaders would also give airline contractors $3 billion in grants and provide $10 billion for airports.
-The bill does not mention Boeing, which had asked for $60 billion in help for itself and other aircraft makers and parts suppliers.
+The bill likewise does not mention Boeing, which had asked for $60 billion in help for itself and other aircraft makers and parts suppliers.
 However, it includes $17 billion in loans for "businesses critical to maintaining national security,” which lawmakers said was partly to help Boeing.
 The company declined to comment.

-Air travel has plummeted due to government restrictions and passengers’ fear of flying during a pandemic.
-Some flights have fewer than 10 passengers, according to airline officials.
-The Transportation Security Administration said it screened 239,234 people on Wednesday, compared with nearly 2.3 million on the same Wednesday a year ago – a drop of nearly 90%.

 The $2 trillion package has drawn comparisons to the 2008 bailout of banks and automakers during the financial crisis.
 Critics including some lawmakers were furious when banks and car companies that received help turned around and gave bonuses to executives.